Why do Rebozo Manteada (sifting)?

-Gail and her trainers uphold the value in sharing our respect for the Rebozo through the Spinning Babies® Workshop and website.
+Gail and her Approved Trainers uphold the value in sharing our respect for the Rebozo through the Spinning Babies® Workshop and website.
 We particularly hope to direct attention to communities who weave the Rebozo and uphold the wisdom.
 It is very important to note that we are not teaching a Rebozo workshop.
 Rather, this wisdom comes from the Mexican midwives whose lives are woven with the same cultural and historical context as the Rebozo itself.
 Please purchase an authentic Mexican Rebozo in order to support the keepers of this wisdom.

 Ximena Rojas García from Vera Cruz, MX writes:

 Thank you Gail Tully for bringing the Rebozo all around the world with Spinning Babies®.
 We are all guardians of the ancestral medicines, we are remembering.
 The Rebozo is an extension of our bodies and the company to our hearts.
 The traditional Midwives from Mexico are happy to have their work all around the globe.

 Cohen, Susanna R., and Celeste R. Thomas.
 “Rebozo Technique for Fetal Malposition in Labor.”
 Journal of Midwifery & Women’s Health 60.4 (2015): 445-451.

 Davis, V. (1988).
 The Mexican Jaspe (Ikat) Rebozo: Comments On Its History, Significance And Prevalence.